Electric Vehicle Frequently Asked Questions and responses to common myths

 The Myth: Since so much electricity is generated by coal, isn’t pollution worse with EVs?
 Isn’t the climate better off if I just keep driving my old car?

-Actually, no. Less than 20% of electricity in the US is generated by coal, as of February 2022, according to the US Energy Information Administration.
+Actually, no. According to the U.S. Energy Information Administration, coal generated about 15% of U.S. electricity in 2024, falling to a new historic low.
 EVs are a cleaner alternative right now in every part of the US, particularly in Jefferson County since our PUD provides 95% carbon-free electricity.
 This is not just happening in Washington but throughout the US as the cost of renewable energy has become cheaper than fossil fuel causing utilities to move away from coal and eventually from natural gas.
-The Union of Concerned Scientists provides a good update as of July 2022.

 The Myth: Won’t gas/diesel-powered vehicles win in a lifecycle comparison of greenhouse gas emissions?